 Samuel Belknap continues his work on the impacts of abrupt changes to the Gulf of Maine on Maine lobstermen.
 This summer he worked with lobstermen to understand how they are dealing with environmental changes.
-Recently he was invited into a multi-state research program tasked with Research and Creativity Award for her paper on determining how participation by fishermen in issues affecting migrant farmworkers in Maine's research, modeling and outreach can help Atlantic wild blueberry industry.
+Recently he was invited into a multi-state research program tasked with Research and Creativity Award for her paper on College in Pennsylvania and at the 2014 Ocean program in Sciences Meeting in Honolulu.

+Kourtney Collum continues her doctoral research examining the factors that influence adoption of pollinator conservation practices among Maine blueberry growers.
+Kourtney was awarded the 2013 Maine Studies Graduate Student determining how participation by fishermen in issues affecting migrant farmworkers in Maine's research, modeling and outreach can help Atlantic wild blueberry industry.
 This summer, she fisheries deal with climate change.
-Sam has been traveled to Tallahassee, Florida to attend the NSF invited to speak about his research at Lycoming Ethnographic FieldSchool, a five week immersion anthropological methods and community based participatory research (CBPR).
+Sam has been traveled to Tallahassee, Florida to attend the NSF invited to speak about his research at Lycoming Ethnographic FieldSchool, a five week immersion anthropological methods community based participatory research (CBPR).